 From one of my small games, Blow.

-From a soundtrack I wrote for a short kid's movie.
+From a soundtrack I wrote for a short video made my other students at CMU.
 Writing kid's music was difficult.

 Music I wrote for a virtual reality world.
 You are in a subway.
 And you are a giant banana.